A National Symbol

 The likelihood of you actually seeing any of these cats in the wild is frankly, very unlikely.
-And the likely hood of you being safe while you do is also highly unlikely.
+Most of the stunning photos you will see are either taken with camera traps in the wild, or at a reserve.
 That is why it is best to go to one of the many nature reserves in Costa Rica to view them up close.
 One of the very best nature reserves is at the La Paz waterfall gardens, here they have a Butterfly Center, a Serpentaria, a wild cat enclosure, and of course the waterfalls.
-Another great place to go is the Jaguar Rescue center, although you might not see a Jaguar as they come and go as the animal comes back to health.
+Another great place to go is the Jaguar Rescue center in Puerto Viejo, although you might not see a Jaguar as they come and go as the animal comes back to health.
 The center has a large variety of animals including other Wildcats, birds, snakes, butterflies and so much more.

-What ever types of animals that you love, Costa Rica has it all.
-Simply there is so much variety we can’t count the number of species here in the Rich Coast.
+Whatever types of animal that you love, Costa Rica has it all.
+There is so much variety that we can’t count the number of species inhabiting this biologically diverse paradise.

 Come and see the Wild Cats!